 Belgrade has a rich history and culture and is situated along the Danube and Sava Rivers.
 With its mix of traditional Eastern European architecture and modern developments, visitors can experience genuine Balkan hospitality while exploring this beautiful city.

 The capital of Serbia has plenty to offer visitors, from cultural attractions such as the National Museum and Kalemegdan Park to lively cafes and bars scattered throughout the city center.
-Visitors can also take in stunning views of Belgrade’s skyline from Ada Ciganlija Lake or take a stroll down Knez Mihailova Street, lined with fashionable boutiques and restaurants – perfect for some retail therapy!
+Visitors can also take in stunning views of Belgrade’s skyline from Ada Ciganlija Lake or stroll down Knez Mihailova Street, lined with fashionable boutiques and restaurants – perfect for some retail therapy!

 Ohrid, Macedonia